sharetribe/flex-docs/src/docs/references/page-schema/index.md

 ![Call to action with internal button](./internal-button-cta.png)

-## Using page schema when building a client
+## Using page asset schema when building a client

-Since the page schema defines the structure of the page asset, any client applications need to be built so that they can handle all situations where the data is valid according to the schema.
+Since the page asset schema defines the structure of the page asset, any client applications need to be built so that they can handle all situations where the data is valid according to the schema.
 For instance, required attributes are explicitly defined in the schema, so